vpinna80/VTL/README.md

 The optional maven profiles allow you to build any of the provided VTL bundles for the different front-ends capable of communicating with the VTL engine.

+### Spark support

 If you want to build with support for the Spark evironment, activate the `with-spark` maven profile.
-Each bundle created with this build will contain the Spark environment.
+Each bundle listed below created while this profile is active will contain the Spark environment (Note that the Spark libraries are not included in the bundle and must be made available at runtime in your CLASSPATH).

+### SDMX REST support

 If you want to build with support for SDMX web services, activate the `with-sdmx` maven profile.
 Each bundle created with this build will contain the support